 To be eligible for admission, a student must:

-- Minimum of 2.5 cumulative GPA calculated on a 4.0 scale with a grade of “C” or higher on all required general academic core courses for Radiologic Technology
+- Have and maintain a minimum of 2.5 cumulative GPA calculated on a 4.0 scale with a grade of “C” or higher on all required general academic core courses for Radiologic Technology

-- Have a minimum composite score of 18 on ACT (National or Residual written component not required)
+- Have a minimum composite score of 18 on ACT (National or Residual written component not required, Superscore not considered)

-- Meet the Eligibility Criteria required for the Diagnostic Imaging – Radiography Program
+- Meet the Eligibility Criteria required for the Radiography Program.

-- Complete and submit application for the Diagnostic Imaging – Radiography program by application deadline
+- Complete and submit application (printable copy here when available) for the Diagnostic Imaging – Radiography program by application deadline

-- Submit to criminal background and substance abuse screening per Health Studies Division policies
+- Submit to criminal background and substance abuse screening once admitted to the program

 View our catalog for information on course requirements for this program.